-International standing and reputation
+International Standing and Reputation

 FIDReC has built up a strong international reputation.
-The work of FIDReC has gained significant recognition on the international stage.

-This is demonstrated by more than 600 claims which have been filed by Foreign complainants from 35 countries.
+More than 700 claims by foreign complainants from 35 countries have been filed at FIDReC.

 FIDReC has hosted and shared its expertise and experience with foreign government, industry and academic delegations from 15 countries as well as from the World Bank Group, ASEAN and the United Nations.